Kotlin/kotlinx-benchmark/README.md

 ### Writing Benchmarks

-After setting up your project and configuring targets, you can start writing benchmarks:
+After setting up your project and configuring targets, you can start writing benchmarks.
+As an example, let's write a simplified benchmark that tests how fast we can add up numbers in an ArrayList:

 1. **Create Benchmark Class**: Create a class in your source set where you'd like to add the benchmark.
 Annotate this class with `@State(Scope.Benchmark)`.